-In Alaska on KENI radio they featured "Mukluk Telegraph" where they broadcast personal messages for people living in rural Alaska who were far from the nearest phone.
+KENI radio in Anchorage, featured "Mukluk Telegraph", where they broadcast personal messages for people living in rural Alaska who were far from the nearest phone.

 On Mukluk Telegraph you heard messages like -